samskritidev/yellow-dev/data/authors/nick-cox.md

   <!--StartFragment-->

   Nick is a keen builder of increasingly large items, from useful furniture to obscure classic European cars.
+When stuck he loves to run, with half marathons and multi-day events being his favorite.

   <!--EndFragment-->